 Continuing Studies; Faculties

-Expand on our already successful distributed education model with UBC At their March 1, 2024 meeting, Senate approved and recommended to the Board of Governors that it also approve that UVic offer UBC's Physical Therapy and Speech Language Pathology distributed programs.
-Expansion of Island Medical Program to begin in August 2024.
+Expand on our already successful distributed education model with UBC Complete.
+At their March 1, 2024 meeting, Senate approved and recommended to the Board of Governors that it also approve that UVic offer UBC's Physical Therapy and Speech Language Pathology distributed programs.
+The Island Medical Program offered additional seats beginning August 2024.
 VPAC; Senate Committee on Planning; Senate; Board of Governors

 Secure government-funded expansions in key areas of growth, interest and demand (e.g., engineering, computer science, nursing, health information science)